Don Gehman: John Mellencamp

-In 1979 and 1980, Gehman first began working with John Mellencamp who was then known as John Cougar, engineering the self-titled album John Cougar.
-Mellencamp came to Criteria to work with Tom Dowd; when Dowd was not available and Gehman did much of the work on the project.
+In 1979 and 1980, Gehman began working with John Mellencamp who was then known as John Cougar, engineering the self-titled album John Cougar.
+Mellencamp came to Criteria to work with Tom Dowd; Dowd was not available and Gehman did much of the work on the project.
 Mellencamp returned to Gehman to co-produce his 1982 release, American Fool.

 Mellencamp recalls, "Really, Don Gehman's job was to keep me from not going crazy all the time.
 Back then, I was very angry, always mad at somebody or something, fighting and screaming.
 Not a very pleasant person.
 Don's job was to go, 'John, you're out of line.
 John, you don't need to do that—stop it."
 Gehman also oversaw the setup The Shack, a studio in Indiana for Mellencamp, moving equipment from Criteria to the new location.